sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/120 - column.md

 ---
 Matches all lines below the anchor line on the current page if:

-- the anchor line x extent contains the target line x extent, or vice versa
+- The anchor line's left and right boundaries ("x extent") contain the target line's x extent, or vice versa.

+  Or:

-- they overlap at least 50% of the narrower line’s x extent with more than 50% X-axis overlap
+- The anchor line and target line overlap by at least 50% of the narrower line’s x extent.

 Parameters
 ====